 A student loan can be a valuable tool in helping someone reach their education and career goals.
 Access to financing is crucial when it comes to being able to enroll in a program — after all, even a relatively inexpensive education can still cost thousands of dollars.
-But in addition to impacting your finances and your education, can a student loan affect your credit score too?
+But in addition to impacting your finances and your education, do student loans affect credit score too?
 Here, we’ll take a look at how student loans and your credit relate to each other.

 Impact of a credit report pull